sikatikenmogne/flutter_calculator/README.md

 ### Prerequisites

-- Flutter SDK
+- Flutter SDK (version 2.5.3 or later)
-- Dart SDK
+- Dart SDK (version 2.14.4 or later)
-- An IDE like VS Code or Android Studio
+- An IDE like VS Code (version 1.61.2 or later) or Android Studio (version 2020.3.1 or later)

 ### Installation